 A DUI conviction can impact your life both now and in the future.
 Not only will you face steep fines and possible jail time, but your license will most likely be suspended.
-With a suspended license, you may be wondering how you’ll get to work and have a stable living.
+With a suspended license, you may be wondering how you will get to work and maintain a stable living situation.

 Furthermore, the state requires additional costs associated with your DUI if you want to reinstate your license.